Grant Atkins: Penrith Junior League

 Atkins began refereeing in Penrith District Rugby League in 1997 and was awarded as the most improved junior referee that year, at age 15.
 He went on to referee their A-grade grand finals in 2004 and 2005.
 Atkins was awarded life membership in 2018.

 New South Wales Rugby League

 Atkins was promoted to the NSWRL Referees Association in 2007.

 National Rugby League

 Atkins controlled his first NRL match on 26 August 2011, between Parramatta Eels and Sydney Roosters.
 He refereed top-grade matches every year since to the present, being a regular NRL referee since 2014.
 Atkins has been appointed to eleven matches in the NRL end-of-season finals matches, and served as a bunker review official in State of Origin series and in the NRL Grand Finals of 2021 and 2022.

 Atkins' representative appointments include City vs Country Origin in 2016, Indigenous All Stars in 2015, 2017 and 2019, and Australia versus Samoa in 2023.

-On 30 September 2025 the NRL announced that Atkins will referee the 2025 NRL Grand Final.
+Atkins refereed the 2025 NRL Grand Final.